towshif/home.towshif.com/content/post/Deploy-DotNetCore-SelfContained-App-without-installing-runtime-on-ubuntu-Part2.md

 **For *.csproj (VS 2017)**

-use this for publishing standalone for any target framework
+Use CLI commands for publishing standalone for any target framework
 Note: target framework must match build framework and then restored.
 ```
 $ dotnet publish --framework netcoreapp1.0 --runtime ubuntu.16.04-x64